helgoboss/helgobox/doc/user-guide.md

 it will become inactive. `p1` to `p20` contain the current parameter values.
 Each of them has a value between 0.0 (= 0%) and 1.0 (= 100%).

-This mode accounts for ReaLearn's philosophy to allow for great flexibility instead of just implementing one particular use case.
+This activation mode accounts for ReaLearn's philosophy to allow for great flexibility instead of just implementing one particular use case.
 If you feel limited by the other activation modes, just use EEL.

 ##### Custom parameter names